ntluong95/positron-python-package-manager/docs/USAGE.md

 When editing Python code, if the extension detects an import that can't be resolved it will offer a quick-fix (Code Action) called `Install missing module 'X'`.
 Selecting this will:

-- Ask for confirmation (unless `inlinePythonPackageInstaller.autoInstall` is true)
+- Ask for confirmation (unless `missingPackageInstaller.autoInstall` is true)
 - Use the configured interpreter to run `python -m pip install <module>` in a new terminal

 ### Custom installer command

-You can customize how the quick-fix installer runs by setting `inlinePythonPackageInstaller.customPipCommand` in your workspace/user settings.
+You can customize how the quick-fix installer runs by setting `missingPackageInstaller.customPipCommand` in your workspace/user settings.
 The extension supports two placeholders:

 - `{python}` — replaced with the resolved Python interpreter path (PowerShell-safe on Windows).
 - `{module}` — replaced with the package name being installed.